LogeshkumarTamilselvam/Phonepe_Plus/README.md

 The Indian digital payments story has truly captured the world's imagination.
-From the largest towns to the remotest villages, there is a payments revolution being driven by the penetration of mobile phones and data
+From the largest towns to the remotest villages, there is a payments revolution being driven by the penetration of mobile phones and data.

 When PhonePe started 5 years back, we were constantly looking for definitive data sources on digital payments in India.
 Some of the questions we were seeking answers to were - How are consumers truly using digital payments?
 What are the top cases?
 Are kiranas across Tier 2 and 3 getting a facelift with the penetration of QR codes?
 This year as we became India's largest digital payments platform with 46% UPI market share, we decided to demystify the what, why and how of digital payments in India.